pankajigec26/Movie_Rating_Task/README.md

 # Movie_Rating_Task
 This utility will let you know the rating of movies.

+Prerequisite:
+Docker environment is setup at the user end.

 How to run this utility?

 Log in to your docker account